Who is a Director?

-What does the Companies Act 2013 say?
+What do the Companies Act 2013 say?

 In short, if one is an executive director, it is difficult to be an employee for obvious reasons, as it may be challenging and push human limits and ability.

-It is easy to become an employee or a director in another company/organization when you are on the non-executive part of directorship.
+It is easy to become an employee or a director in another company/organization when you are on the non-executive part of a directorship.

 If the employment contract between Mr. X and RA Ltd. strictly prohibits Mr. A from taking up another employment during the term of his present employment, then he may face legal challenges prohibiting him from working in both places at the same time.
 He will have to choose one of the options.

-He may not have the time to provide both the jobs with his best.
-He will be able to focus fully on being an employee at RA Ltd. by meeting deadlines and other employment-related activities or he can focus on getting investments, approvals etc. as a director in the start-up.
+He may not have the time to provide both jobs with his best.
+He will be able to focus fully on being an employee at RA Ltd. by meeting deadlines and other employment-related activities or he can focus on getting investments, approvals, etc. as a director in the start-up.
 Doing both is complicated.

 As said before, the director plays an important role in the company, from making decisions to accepting responsibility for the company in times of crisis.
 Working two jobs will reduce a person’s efficiency as a director of one company and an employee of the other.

-Conflict of Interest, Breach of confidentiality etc.
+Conflict of Interest, Breach of confidentiality, etc

 When both business concerns are in the same field, there is a good chance that some business concerns will overlap.
 This could lead to a variety of issues, such as a potential conflict of interest/breach of confidentiality, among others.

-The director is a trusted authority in a Company, but nothing prevents the director from working for another Company is also simple to determine position in the company.
+The director is a trusted authority in a Company, but nothing prevents the director from working for another Company is also simple to determine a position in the company.
 The legislation does not prohibit it, and it can also be argued that it is ambiguous and that there is no explicit clause in this regard, nor is there any leading case against it, given that it could be the head of 20 companies at the same time.
 As a result, mere employment will have no effect on the company in which a person is a director.

 To summarise, if you are the Managing Director, it is advised not to work elsewhere as for obvious reasons it can be challenging and stretch human limits and capacity.